csbg/SplineOmics/docs/index.md

 1.  **Data**: A data matrix where each row is a feature (e.g., protein, metabolite, etc.) and each column is a sample taken at a specific time.
+The matrix must be numeric.
+Partial `NA` values are tolerated by `limma`, but rows or columns that are entirely `NA` are rejected;
-The data must have no NA values, should have normally distributed features and no dependence between the samples.
+    imputation or filtering sparse features is still recommended for reliable results.
+Features should ideally be normally distributed, with no dependence between samples.

 2.  **Meta**: A table with metadata on the columns/samples of the data matrix (e.g., batch, time point, etc.)